tweber-ill/ill_mirror-takin2-mag-core/README.md

-# Takin 2 - Magnetic Core Module
+# Takin 2 - Magnetic Core and Tools Module

+This project comprises:
-Software concerning magnetic and polarised scattering.
+  - Software concerning magnetic and polarised scattering.
+  - Other tools that are not directly included in Takin's core module.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4117437.svg)](https://doi.org/10.5281/zenodo.4117437)